 Phillip E. Schmidt Broadcasting Scholarship

 Awarded to a Junior or Senior with a 3.2 GPA or higher and demonstrating financial need.

 College of Communication General Scholarship

-Awarded to a student with strong academic merit and financial need who makes outstanding contributions to the School of Media Arts & Studies.
+Awarded to a student with strong academic performance and financial need who makes outstanding contributions to the School of Media Arts & Studies.
 Minimum 3.4 GPA.